AlexCharlton/Hypergiant/README.md

 # Hypergiant
-Hypergiant is a library for games and other interactive media applications.
+Hypergiant is an OpenGL-based library for games and other interactive media applications.
 Its philosophy is that it should be easy to (efficiently) perform common operations, but it shouldn’t be hard to do otherwise.
 Hypergiant is therefore not a framework, and doesn’t force you into any one mode of operation.
 Rather it’s based on acting as a glue between other graphics libraries.

+The goal of Hypergiant is to make it as easy to perform simple tasks as something like LÖVE 2D or CHICKEN’s own doodle (except with Hypergiant, working in 3D is just as easy as working in 2D), while keeping the full power of OpenGL available – essentially making it possible to go from prototype to polished project with the same library.

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.